junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 "How?!"
 Dean snaps.
 "That's a curse, isn't it?
 I know a curse when I see one.
 What did you do to me?"

-"Nothing," Metatron flats his palms in an innocent gesture.
+"Nothing."
+Metatron flattens his palms in an innocent gesture.
 "You did it yourself, remember?
 You swore on the angel's name.
 So, here's the deal: Sam is dying, as we all know.
 So if you don't kiss Castiel, Sam dies -- But here's the twist: If you do, Castiel loses his power and becomes a human.
 So what's it gonna be, Dean?"

 Dean strides toward Metatron with murderous look in his eyes.
 "I can kill you.
 Kill the spell caster, stop the curse, and we'll find another way."

 Metatron takes three steps back hastily as Dean takes three steps forward.
 "Oh, no, that's not an option.
 Here's the other important thing about this spell, it can't be reversed or interfered by any external force.
 It's linked to your soul -- because, again, don't forget I didn't make you say that, you said it yourself, and it's true and real and we both know it.
 That's what makes it so strong.
 So if you even tries to tackle with it, then you die.
-And if I were you, I'd be careful about killing me, unless you don't want to know about the tablet and the third trial anymore?
-Or did you forget you lost your prophet?
+And if I were you, I'd be careful about killing me, unless you don't want to know what's on the tablet and what the third trial is anymore?
+Or did you forget that you lost your prophet?
 Yeah, I think so, too."

 Dean lowers his weapons.
 The goddamned Metatron has thought about everything.
 And he'll need some more brain power -- or alcohol -- to really think about what has just happened.
-Meanwhile, Sam is angel-hypnosed and Cas is god-knows-where, and even if they *were* here, it's not really their choice to make, isn't it?
+Meanwhile, Sam is angel-hypnotized and Cas is god-knows-where, and even if they *were* here, it's not really their choices to make, isn't it?
 Dean is a-thousand-percent sure that both of them would just ask Dean to save the other, so at the end of the day, the choice is still Dean's, and Dean's alone.

 "I'll still kill you, goddammit!
 We'll find the next prophet in line!"
 Dean growls, throwing the angel blade toward the darned face of the angel.

-Metatron gives a small wave of his hand before the blade touches his forehead.
+Metatron gives a small wave of his hand before the blade can touch his forehead.

-"Bye, Dean," he says with a smile, and he disappears.
+"Bye, Dean," he says with a smile, and he disappears in a puff of wind.

 The blade stabs on the door at the opposite side of the corridor, making a dull sound of wood chapping.